Multiverse: Your Language Models Secretly Decide How to Parallelize and Merge Generation

 Multiverse 1K Data Curation Pipeline

-Figure (a): Multiverse 1K is automatically generated using an LLM-assisted data curation pipeline.
+Figure (a): Multiverse Curator automatically generated Multiverse-1K using an LLM-assisted data curation pipeline.

 Algorithm: Multiverse Attention